About the 2-year Check-in

 CPC Program 2-year Check-in FAQs

 Q How does the 2-year Check-in fit into the Continued Professional Certification (CPC) Program as compared to the former recertification program?In the past, the recertification program required CRNAs to renew their certification every two years in order to continue practicing for the upcoming two years.
-Now, with the CPC Program, you will “show CPC compliance” (formerly “recertify”) every four years, but do a mid-point 2-year Check-in—an important part and requirement of the CPC Program to continue your certification for the upcoming two years.
+Now, with the CPC Program, you will “show CPC compliance” (formerly “recertify”) every four years, but do a mid-point 2-year Check-in—an important part and requirement of the CPC Program.

 • confirm current licensure and practice,